 All episodes available for free here

-Originally from Florida, Josh Bennett is an Environmental Social Science Educator, Writer and Outdoor Guide based in Norway with a focus on communicating for Socio-Cultural and ecological sustainability.
+Originally from Florida, Josh Bennett is an Environmental Social Science Educator, Writer and Outdoor Guide based in Norway with a focus on communicating for ecosocial sustainability.

 - Faarlund, Nils & Dahle, Boerge & Jensen, Aage.
 (2007).
 Nature is the Home of Culture — Friluftsliv is a Way Home.